flexera-public/policy_templates/cost/aws/object_storage_optimization/README.md

 ## Deprecated

 This policy is no longer being updated.
 Due to the scales involved, per-object analysis and recommendations are not useful in most situations.
 Instead, [lifecycle rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html) should be utilized to manage object storage spend.
+The [AWS S3 Buckets Without Lifecycle Configuration](https://github.com/flexera-public/policy_templates/tree/master/cost/aws/s3_lifecycle) and [AWS S3 Buckets Without Intelligent Tiering](https://github.com/flexera-public/policy_templates/tree/master/cost/aws/s3_storage_policy) policy templates can be used to identify storage accounts that do not have lifecycle rules or intelligent tiering enabled.

 ## What It Does